valkey-io/valkey-doc/commands/config-get.md

 The `CONFIG GET` command is used to read the configuration parameters of a running Valkey server.

-The symmetric command used to alter the configuration at run time is `CONFIG SET`.
+The symmetric command used to alter the configuration at run time is [CONFIG SET](config-set.md).

 `CONFIG GET` takes multiple arguments, which are glob-style patterns.
 Any configuration parameter matching any of the patterns are reported as a list